Policies & Procedures

 If you have any questions regarding how Marlboro College handles your privacy with regard to its websites, you may contact our Marketing & Communications Department.

-Enrolled students, including those on temporary leave, are granted an @marlboro.edu email address.
+Enrolled students are granted an @marlboro.edu email address.
 This email address is used for official college communications and students are responsible for checking it regularly; directions on how to forward email addressed to that account to another can be found under the Email Forwarding Tutorial.

 Students enrolled in one more courses at Marlboro but not working toward a degree can request to have a network account, granting them access to library and learning resources, wireless internet access on campus, and email.
 However, such accounts will immediately be disabled, without notice, once the term in which they are enrolled ends.